moxystudio/eslint-config/README.md

 }
 ```

-Cutting edge with modules in NodeJS (requires a transpiler such as Babel or similar):
+Cutting edge NodeJS with ES modules (requires a transpiler such as Babel or similar):

 ```json
 {